interlay/interbtc-api/README.md

 const amount = BitcoinAmount.from.BTC(0.001);
 // request to issue interBTC
 const requestResults = await interBTC.issue.request(amount);
-// the request results includes the BTC address(es) and the BTC that should be sent to the vault(s)
+// the request results includes the BTC address(es) and the BTC that should be sent to the Vault(s)
-// NOTE: the library will automatically distribute issue requests across multiple vaults if no single vault can fulfill the request.
+// NOTE: the library will automatically distribute issue requests across multiple Vaults if no single Vault can fulfill the request.
-// Most of the time, a single vault will be able to fulfill the request.
+// Most of the time, a single Vault will be able to fulfill the request.
 ```

 At this point, you will need to send BTC using your favorite BTC wallet.